Professor Chris Baines is widely respected as one of the UK’s leading independent environmentalists.

 In the past, he has worked as an adviser to the World Health Organisation’s Healthy Cities programme and the UK government’s Priority Estates Project and he is currently working closely with several government agencies and regulators.
 He is a member of the steering panel for the Commission for Architecture and the Built Environment greenspace initiative (CABE Space) and a member of CABE’s Strategic Urban Development think tank.
 He is also advising the Joseph Rowntree Foundation on sustainability issues in their proposed major housing development in York

 Chris Baines is also an award-winning writer and broadcaster and his book How to Make a Wildlife Garden (pub: Frances Lincoln) is considered a classic.
 He contributes regularly to BBC Radio 4, and to a number of popular magazines including BBC Gardeners’ World, BBC Wildlife, NFU Countryside, CountryLife and Country Living.
 He also writes frequently for the Environment Agency’s in-house magazine, Environment Now, for Green Futures and occasionally for the Guardian and the Telegraph.
-He has 20 years of experience as a TV writer/presenter, and he is also a frequent speaker or chairman at national and international conferences.
+He has over 20 years of experience as a TV writer/presenter, and he is also a frequent environment speaker or chairman at national and international conferences.

 Chris Baines has a lifetime’s involvement with the voluntary sector and environmental education.
 25 years ago he co-founded the Wildlife Trust for Birmingham and the Black Country and he is currently a national vice-president of The Royal Society of Wildlife Trusts.